mikedelgaudio/tipsy/README.md

 - [ ] Save session / state to local storage
 - [ ] Ability to split an item with a person
 - [ ] Ability to share a link for 1 week
+- [ ] Determine why some state functions required `undefined` as type safe
 - [ ] Refactor how state is updated, is recalculate a side effect use thunks?